-As you will see from the above, violence at work is a serious issue for employers.
-Not only can work-place violence lead to injured employees requiring time off work, but employers may end up with civil claims against them.
+Violence at work is a serious issue for employers.
+This can lead to injured workers requiring time off work, and employers may end up with legal claims against them.

-Employees can be assured that the law is very much on their side in terms of ensuring their safety at work, which extends to protection from violence.
-If you have any concerns, speak to your employer and hopefully you can work together to prevent any incidents occurring.
-However if any incident does occur and you are not happy with your employer’s response to it, remember that you have several legal options open to you in order to resolve the situation.
+The law is very much on the side of workers in terms of safety at work.
+This includes protection from violence.
+If you have any worries, speak to your employer and hopefully you can work together to prevent any problems.
+However if an incident happens and you are not happy with your employer’s response, remember you have many legal options.